Hato International Airport in Curaçao, the island's main airport, offering modern facilities and easy access to the Caribbean paradise.

 Planning a trip to the Caribbean?
 Make sure Curaçao is at the top of your list!
 This stunning Dutch Caribbean island is a true gem, offering pristine beaches, vibrant culture, and unforgettable experiences.
 Whether you’re planning a romantic getaway, a family vacation, or a girl’s trip, Curaçao has something for everyone.
 But before you start packing your bags and dreaming of those turquoise waters, there are a few essential things you need to know to make the most of your trip.

-Before heading to Curaçao, it’s important to complete the Digital Immigration Card (DI card), which is mandatory for all international visitors.
-You can fill out this form up to 7 days before your trip.
+Before your trip, complete the mandatory Digital Immigration Card (DI card) online.
+You can fill it in up to 7 days before arrival.
+Skipping this step may delay your entry.

 Hato International Airport (CUR)